desbma/sysstat_mail_report/README.md

 ## Usage

+### Cron

-The recommanded way of calling the script is through a cron job, so for example for a daily report, create the file `/etc/cron.daily/sysstat-report`, make it executable, and add the lines:
+The simplest way of calling the script is through a cron job, so for example for a daily report, create the file `/etc/cron.daily/sysstat-report`, make it executable, and add the lines:

     #!/bin/sh
     exec sysstat_report.py daily 'Sysstat <email.from@example.com>' 'email.to@example.com'

 When the script is called every day, you will receive an email with the graphs for the previous day.

+### Systemd

+To control `systat_report` with Systemd, unit files are provided, you can install them by running `./install-systemd.sh`.
+Follow given instructions to configure and enable periodic reports.

+### Command line options

 Run `sysstat_report.py -h` to get full command line reference.